hendriklammers/jquery-expandheight/README.md

-Use this jquery plugin to add a read more button below a text container.
+Use this jquery plugin to add a button below a text when the max number of lines is exceeded.
+The text will expand to it's full height when the button is clicked.